purvavideha/singleseq-rhofold/README.md

-this repo heavily rely on https://github.com/ml4bio/RhoFold, don't use without their permission
+This repo heavily relies on https://github.com/ml4bio/RhoFold, don't use without their permission